function61/ubackup/README.md

 -------------------------------

-µbackup integrates with [lambda-alertmanager](https://github.com/function61/lambda-alertmanager) to provide dead man's switch -like functionality in which µbackup report successfull backups to alertmanager.
+µbackup integrates with [lambda-alertmanager](https://github.com/function61/lambda-alertmanager) to provide dead man's switch -like functionality in which µbackup reports successfull backups to alertmanager.
 If alertmanager doesn't hear back from µbackup in due time, an alert is raised.